Planning and Leading Organizational Change

 Because of the need to improve how it undertakes change, the public sector has been at the head of the race to create frameworks for effective organizational change processes.
 These organizational change processes help in the creation or modification of the systems and structures that allow people to adopt new or modified behaviors.

-The sessions are a mixture of input-sessions, group exercise and discussions.
-Small case-studies are used throughout the workshop to help with learning.
-Attendees are strongly encouraged throughout the organization to relate what they learn to real changes in their own organizations.
+The sessions were a mixture of input-sessions, group exercise and discussions.
+Small case-studies were used throughout the workshop to help with learning.
+Attendees were strongly encouraged throughout the organization to relate what they learn to real changes in their own organizations.

-- Appreciate a range of approaches that can be taken to planning and leading change
+- Appreciated a range of approaches that can be taken to planning and leading change

 - Have a good understanding of the practical tools to help plan and implement change

-- Be better able to plan a complex change and use appropriate approaches to bring about effective change
+- Are better able to plan a complex change and use appropriate approaches to bring about effective change

-- Understand and be better able to manage resistance to change in their organizations.
+- Understand and are better able to manage resistance to change in their organizations.

 Brendan is experienced, internationally recognized management consultant with clients in the public and private sector across Europe, Middle East, Africa and the USA.